-Research within the Computational Science and Engineering Group embeds fundamental developments in algorithms and cutting edge computational modelling within a framework that is guided by end-user pull.
+Research within the Computational Science and Engineering theme embeds fundamental developments in algorithms and cutting edge computational modelling within a framework that is guided by end-user pull.
 We primarily focus on fast, efficient and reliable numerical algorithms for the computational solution of partial differential equations (PDEs), and on the challenge of scale in scientific and information visualization.
-Members of the group also contribute to the School’s research into Applied Computing in Biology, Medicine and Health.
+Members of the theme also contribute to the School’s research into Applied Computing in Biology, Medicine and Health.

 In PDEs we have a long-standing international reputation for work on unstructured mesh adaption and mesh quality.
 Furthermore, in collaboration with both industrial and academic partners, this research has resulted in computational techniques, and software, that has been widely applied: in areas such as combustion, lubrication, atmospheric dispersion, river and harbour flows, and many more.